apfelaudio/eurorack-pmod-litex/README.md

 # `eurorack-pmod` LiteX examples

-Basic example of using `eurorack-pmod` inside a LiteX environment.
+Basic example of using `eurorack-pmod` inside a LiteX environment firmware written in Rust.

 It consists of a basic SoC that includes one instance of `eurorack-pmod` working alongside a soft RISCV CPU.
 Currently only tested on Colorlight i5 but should be quite easy to port to other ECP5 boards.

 # Dependencies

+For building the bitstream and LiteX BIOS:
 - [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build)
 - [RISCV toolchain](https://xpack.github.io/dev-tools/riscv-none-elf-gcc/install/)

+For building the firmware:
+- Rust toolchain with some extras:
+    - `rustup target add riscv32imac-unknown-elf`
+    - `cargo install svd2rust`
+    - `cargo install cargo-binutils`

+The bitstream and firmware are built in CI inside `.github/workflows/main.yml`, it may be useful to look at if you are missing some dependencies.

 # Building a bitstream